Paneer Methi Masala Recipe

 Serving Suggestions

-Paneer Aur Methi Masala can be served with any Indian bread of your choice.
-You can select from phulka, tawa paratha, lachha paratha, naan, garlic naan, tandoori roti, missi roti, and many more.
+Paneer Aur Methi Masala can be served with any Indian bread.
+You can select from phulka, plain tawa paratha, lachha paratha, naan, tandoori roti, missi roti, and many more.

-It also tastes great with steamed rice, jeera rice, or any lightly spiced pulao.
+It tastes excellent with steamed rice, jeera rice, or lightly spiced pulao.

-The leftover curry can be used to make scrumptious kathi rolls or sandwiches.
+The leftover curry can be used to make delicious kathi rolls or sandwiches.

 Paneer Methi Masala Recipe

 Paneer Methi Masala is a delicious North Indian style curry made using paneer, and fresh fenugreek leaves (methi).
-Make it at home using my easy recipe (vegetarian, gluten-free).
+Make it at home using my easy recipe.

 Servings: 4 people